Arabella Scott: Force-feeding at Perth prison

 Scott was once more released under licence under the Cat and Mouse Act.
-Her sister Muriel gathered a crowd of 3,000 people outside the prison to protest.
+Her sister Muriel had manned a stall by the river during Arabella's imprisonment, giving out suffrage materials and alerting people to the suffering her sister was undergoing, and regularly gathered a crowd of 3,000 people outside the prison to support her protest by singing and shouting to her to encourage her.
+Public buildings and films shows were cancelled, and an extra fifty police sent to the city.
+One Sunday, women interrupted the service at St. Ninian's Church saying that whilst they prayed her sister was being tortured.
+Upon her release to recover at Charlotte Street, near North Inch, Perth, the Dundee Courier reported that she was in 'good bodily health' which they reported as an unfortunate outcome from the Suffragettes point of view as an ending to this 'performance'.

 Scott was released on 26 June 1914, two days before Archduke Franz Ferdinand was assassinated and the First World War began, with the UK joining by declaring war on Germany on 4 August.
 The WSPU announced a truce on militant acts, the Secretary of Scotland announced on 10 August the mitigation of all suffragette sentences passed in Scottish courts including Scott's.

-A fictional account based on Arabella Scott's ordeal has since been dramatised by the playwright, Ajay Close, who researched the play based on Watson's reports held in the National Archives of Scotland and from the select transcripts of taped interviews with Arabella Scott, provided by Frances Wheelhouse.

 Later life

-Scott, under her married name Colville-Reeves, emigrated to Australia.

-She died on 27 August 1980, and her memorial is in the Palmdale Lawn Cemetery on the Central Coast of New South Wales.